Digital transformation: reinventing retail banking

 Subscribe: Apple Podcasts | Google Podcasts | Spotify | Android | Blubrry | Email | RSS

-The retail banking Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing approach.
+With digital transformation, the retail banking marketMarket definition in B2B and B2C - The very notion of "market" is at the heart of any marketing approach.
 A market can be defined... is being completely reconfigured.
-New players are entering the market and new expectations are awaited.
-Hence, retail banks need to change the way they operate in order to adapt to this transforming market, and maintain their ability to grow.
-Digital transformation is at the core of this challenge, let us see why, how, and where all this will lead.
+New players are entering the market and new expectations are high.
+Hence, retail banks need to change the way they operate.
+They should try and adapt to this transforming market, and maintain their ability to grow.
+Digital transformation is at the core of this challenge.
+Let us see why, how, and where all this will lead.
 In this piece I will emphasise the importance of the fine-tuning of the banking customer experience and business model changes.

-With regards to the banking sector, digital is considered a path of natural evolution rather than a path of revolution.
+With regard to the banking sector, digital is considered a path of natural evolution rather than a path of revolution.
 This is due to the fact that information systems have already played a strategic role in the dematerialisation of banking processes for a long time.